HNordholm/HNordholm/README.md

 ## Hello 👋

-Welcome to my portfolio!Here you will find the projects I have carried out alongside my university studies.
+Welcome to my portfolio!

+Here you will find the projects I have carried out alongside my university studies.
 The primary goal of this portfolio is to expand my knowledge in data analysis and statistical methods.
 My long-term goal is to become a professional data scientist, where I can contribute with stable foundations for important decision-making.

 ## About me ✨